Stability in quadratic torsion theories: Summary

-On the other hand, we have investigated the stability of torsion when the metric is flat, following an approach that differs from the usual techniques used in the literature.
-We have focused our attention on the stability of the vector and psuedo-vector torsion components in Minkowski because they are the only components that propagate in a FLRW spacetime \cite{Gonner:1984rw} from the torsion irreducible decomposition.
+On the other hand, we have investigated the stability of the torsion when the metric is flat, following an approach that differs from the usual techniques used in the literature.
+We have focused our attention on the stability of the vector and psuedo-vector torsion components in Minkowski because they are the only components from the torsion irreducible decomposition that propagate in a FLRW spacetime \cite{Gonner:1984rw}.
 Therefore, it is not necessary to consider the purely tensor component if we are interested in ``minimal'' modifications of the predictions of GR.
 We have studied the stability of these fields analysing the Hamiltonian formulation of the theory to ensure a ghost and tachyon-free spectrum in this regime.
-Thus, we have obtained several conditions for the parameters of the general quadratic action with propagating torsion that we have summarized in table \ref{tab:sol}.
-Moreover, we have contrasted the conditions obtained in the weak torsion limit of this regime with those already presented in the literature \cite{New,Class,critica1,critica2}.
-As we have discussed in detail, the disagreement with the conclusions of reference \cite{New,Class} regarding the pseudo-vector field may be due to the arguments exposed in references \cite{critica1,critica2}.
-It should be stressed that, after the first approach, we have gone beyond the weak torsion approximation, obtaining the general conditions for the stability of the vector and pseudo-vector torsion fields in Minkowski spacetime.
+Thus, we have obtained several conditions for the parameters of the general quadratic action (\ref{eq:LagrangianoT}) with propagating torsion that we have summarized in Table \ref{tab:sol}.
+Furthermore, we have contrasted the conditions obtained in the weak torsion approach with those already presented in the literature \cite{New,Class,critica1,critica2}.
+As discussed in the previous section, our findings are compatible with the conclusions showed in Refs.~\cite{New,Class}.
+Finally, we have presented in Table \ref{tab:sol2} the conditions for the stability of the theory combined with the constraints for recovering GR when torsion vanishes.

 In summary, we have found the most general subfamily of the Lagrangian density (\ref{eq:LagrangianoT}) that is stable in both decoupling regimes.
 This is described by